you are being redirected

 bulgaria

-Shareholder loans are generally permissible.
-However, such loans should be carefully structured from the tax and accounting perspectives.
-A loan may be provided with or without interest and it must be at arms’ length (like all related party transactions).
+Shareholder loans are generally permissible, but they should be carefully structured from both tax and accounting perspectives.
+A loan may be provided with or without interest and it must be at arm's length (like all related-party transactions).
 Thin capitalisation rules also must be considered.

 In insolvency proceedings, a shareholder who has granted a loan ranking behind almost all other creditors.